Rodgrad/Library-API-demo/README.md

 http://exampletemplates.epizy.com/

-What a disappointment, I couldn't find a good host with a free plan for demo.
+What a disappointment, I couldn't find a good host with a free plan for this learning demo.
 Maybe in the future.

 !READ A NOTE
 ***********************************************************************************************************************